bahrus/litter-g/README.md

 </script>
 ```

 litter-g attaches a lit renderer property to any DOM element in its ShadowDOM realm, having attribute 'data-lit', based on the snippet of lit syntax contained within the script child, as shown above.
-It also attaches an "input" property.
-Any time the input property changes, the renderer updates the parent DOM element.
+It also attaches an "_input" property.
+Any time the _input property changes, the renderer updates the parent DOM element.
 Optionally, one can set the initial input property via the data-input attribute, as shown in the demo below.

 <!--
 ```